Manchester Barton Aerodrome: Emergency services

-City Heliport
+Manchester Heliport

-In 2011, the airport opened its new 'City Heliport' facility, aimed at the commercial helicopter charter market, expanding and complementing the existing services provided at the Airport.
+In 2011, the airport opened its new 'Manchester Heliport' facility, aimed at the commercial helicopter charter market, expanding and complementing the existing services provided at the Airport.
 The heliport features a dedicated jet A1 fuel facility, conference room, small office units and a dedicated passenger lounge.
 City Heliport (which is not licensed) can accept helicopters during the hours of darkness by arrangement.
 This facility is used particularly during football matches at nearby Old Trafford, (Manchester United) and City of Manchester Stadium (Manchester City).
-The airport is also an operating base for the North West Air Ambulance, and the Greater Manchester Police Helicopter also uses the Airport 24 hrs, using portable lighting which is placed on the runway during hours of darkness.
+The airport is also an operating base for the North West Air Ambulance, and the Greater Manchester Police Helicopter, both using the Airport 24 hours a day, using portable lighting which is placed on the runway during hours of darkness.

 Rescue and fire fighting

-City Airport operates a Category 1 Rescue and Fire Fighting service with a Landrover Defender 130 fire tender equipped to CAA Category 2 standard, and a Toyota Hilux Double Cab as a fire tender equipped with 80 impgal of foam/water mix.
+Barton operates a Category 1 Rescue and Fire Fighting service with a Land Rover Defender 130 fire tender equipped to CAA Category 2 standard, and a Toyota Hilux Double Cab as a fire tender equipped with 80 impgal of foam/water mix.

-Events

-In recent years, City Airport has re-commenced an annual 'Aviation Family Fun Day and Aircraft Fly-In' Event, raising money for charity.
-The event is featured on its own website www.visitcityairport.co.uk.
-City Airport also began to host an annual Fireworks Spectacular event starting in 2013.